-It’s easy to make homemade breakfast sausage patties, and the result is so very tasty.
-This delicious recipe is keto, paleo, and contains no sugar.
+It’s easy to make sausage patties, and the result is so tasty.
+This delicious keto recipe contains no sugar or breadcrumbs.

-Why bother with making homemade breakfast sausage patties when you can buy them at the store?
-Well, take a look at the ingredients list for Jimmy Dean’s pork sausage: Pork, Water, Corn Syrup, Salt, Spices, Dextrose, Monosodium Glutamate.
+Indeed, why bother with making this recipe when you can simply buy sausage patties at the store?
+Well, the ingredients list for a well-known brand includes the following: Pork, Water, Corn Syrup, Salt, Spices, Dextrose, Monosodium Glutamate. 😲

-There ARE better alternatives (such as the Applegate brand).
-But it’s so easy to make homemade breakfast sausage patties, and the result is so very tasty.
-And when you make your own sausage patties, you know exactly what goes into them!
+There ARE better brands with a cleaner ingredients list.
+But it’s so easy to make them at home, and the result is so very tasty.
+And when you make them at home, you know exactly what goes into your patties!